lneuhaus/pyrpl/README.rst

 Next steps / documentation
 --------------------------

+The full PyRPL documentation is hosted at `http://pyrpl.readthedocs/io`_.
 We are still in the process of creating an up-to-date version of the documentation of the current code.
 If the current documentation is wrong or insufficient, please post an